CodingLawyersClub/todo-instructions/README.md

 import { Box } from 'rebass';
 ```

 First, let's set up a validator.
 A validator is used to make sure the user doesn't submit data they shouldn't.
 When you've submitted forms and you've gotten a "password isn't long enough" message, a validator is what is checking the logic.
-We're goign to use a validation library called Yup because it's super simple to use.
-Paste the following code, and we'll walk through it:
+We're going to use a validation library called Yup because it's super simple to use.
+Paste the following code below the imports, and we'll walk through it:

 ```
 const FormSchema = Yup.object().shape({